caicloud/nirvana/cli/README.md

 ### Commands

 You can migrate your cobra commands to CLI easily.

-the `cli.NewCommand` receives a `*cobra.Command` to build the command line interface.
+The `cli.NewCommand` receives a `*cobra.Command` to build the command line interface.

 ```go
 import (